marwanmoustafa/Predictive-Maintenance/README.md

 # Predictive-Maintenance
-Objective
+Objective :

-My goal was to implement the two of the Predictive Maintenance Machine Learning Techniques Technique 1 - Regression Models to predict the remaining useful life (RUL) and Technique 2 – Classification Model to Predict Failure Within a Pre-Decided Time Frame.
+My goal was to implement the two of the Predictive Maintenance Machine Learning Techniques Technique
+1 - Regression Models to predict the remaining useful life (RUL) and Technique 2 – Classification Model to Predict Failure Within a Pre-Decided Time Frame.

-Dataset
+Dataset:
 In my application I have used the Turbofan Jet Engine Data Set from NASA.

-Description
+Description:
 Prognostics and health management is an important topic in industry for predicting state of assets to avoid downtime and failures.
 This data set is the Kaggle version of the very well known public data set for asset degradation modeling from NASA.
 It includes Run-to-Failure